zhaoqichang/ColdstartCPI/README.md

 + step 1: Generate the feature matrices of compounds and proteins
 	+ 1.1 For compounds:

-		+ python coldstartcpi/Feature_generation/Mol2Vec/Mol2Vec.py --dataset BindingDB_AIBind
+		+ python Mol2Vec.py --dataset BindingDB_AIBind

 		The compound_Mol2Vec300.pkl and compound_Atom2Vec300.pkl will generated in [_feature_](/Datasets/BindingDB_AIBind/feature).

 	+ 1.2 For proteins:
-		+ python coldstartcpi/Feature_generation/ProtTrans/generator.py --dataset BindingDB_AIBind
+		+ python generator.py --dataset BindingDB_AIBind

 		The aas_ProtTransBertBFD1024.pkl will generated in [_feature_](/Datasets/BindingDB_AIBind/feature).

-+ setp 2: Training and testing
++ setp 2: Training and testing.
+The codes are in the [_Train/ColdstartCPI_](/Train/ColdstartCPI) folder.

 	+ python train_BindingDB_AIBind.py --scenarios warm_start